george-hawkins/arduino-sbus/README.md

 I have an FrSKY [X8R receiver](http://www.frsky-rc.com/product/pro.php?pro_id=105) and I wanted to see the S.BUS channel values changing as I moved the sticks on my transmitter.

 There are a number of Arduino libraries for decoding S.BUS output.
-I looked at all of them and chose the [zendes/SBUS](https://github.com/zendes/SBUS) one as it's short and simple and unlike some other libraries fully decodes the S.BUS flag byte (for details of the S.BUS protocol see the details [here](https://developer.mbed.org/users/Digixx/notebook/futaba-s-bus-controlled-by-mbed/)).
+I looked at all of them and chose the [zendes/SBUS](https://github.com/zendes/SBUS) one as it's short and simple and it more fully decodes the S.BUS flag byte than some of the other libraries (for details of the S.BUS protocol see [here](https://developer.mbed.org/users/Digixx/notebook/futaba-s-bus-controlled-by-mbed/)).

 S.BUS is a serial protocol that operates at 100Kbps.
 Only the UNO's single hardware serial port can support this kind of speed ([SoftwareSerial](https://www.arduino.cc/en/Reference/softwareSerial) can only go up to 57.6Kbps and [AltSoftSerial](https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html) can only go up to 31.25Kbps on the UNO).